AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >[!NOTE]
 >
 >`COMPUTE STATISTICS` does not support the array or map data types.
 You can set a `skip_stats_for_complex_datatypes` flag to be notified or error out if the input dataframe has columns with arrays and map data types.
-By default the flag is set to true.
-To enable notifications or errors use the following command: `SET skip_stats_for_complex_datatypes = false`.
+By default, the flag is set to true.
+To enable notifications or errors, use the following command: `SET skip_stats_for_complex_datatypes = false`.

 <!-- Commented out until the <alias_name> feature is released.
 This second example, is a more real-world example as it uses an alias name.
 See the [alias name section](#alias-name) for more details on this feature.